Risk assessment and management framework

 - 16 Enable workforces to provide trauma-informed support with a focus on safety and recovery to victims and survivors of domestic, family and sexual violence.

 What are we doing?

-The Northern Territory Government has committed $22 million from 2018–19 to 2020–21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better 2018–2021 of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018–2028.
+The Northern Territory Government has committed $6.49 million from 2019-20 ongoing for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
 This investment includes the development and implementation of a risk assessment and management framework (RAMF) and a common risk assessment tool (CRAT).

 What have we achieved so far?

-The Northern Territory Government has contracted Australia’s National Research Organisation for Women’s Safety to develop the RAMF and CRAT.
+The Northern Territory Government contracted Australia’s National Research Organisation for Women’s Safety and Jackie Burke Consulting, who undertook extensive stakeholder engagement to inform the development of the RAMF and CRAT.